 As a student of cattle pedigrees for over 40 years, he has authored 15 freelance articles for the Holstein World, including “The Skyways of W. A. Weeks” in 1984.
 That article was the basis for an in-depth study of Bill Weeks, the Skyway herd and the development of aAa® Animal Analysis (sometimes referred to as Triple A or Weeks® Animal Analysis outside of North America).
 Hasheider is also an approved aAa® Analyzer.

-He and his wife, Mary, and two children, Marcus and Julia, reside on a farm near Sauk City, Wisconsin.
+He and his wife, Mary, reside on a farm near Sauk City, Wisconsin.

-Since 1992, Author Philip Hasheider has published five books under the Honey Creek Press title.
+Since 1992, Author Philip Hasheider has published 12 books under the Honey Creek Press title.
 He has written about a variety of subjects including agricultural history, family genealogy and rural living stories.
-Most recently he has written a series of three “How To” books on raising livestock.
+He has written a series of 10 “How To” books on raising livestock and processing domestic and wild game.

 These books are available through Voyageur Press at www.voyageurpress.com Search: Philip Hasheider